orgMINT/MINT-cookbook/misc/4-digit-counter/readme.md

 ## Count and display

+\*\*\* NOTE: rewrite this.
+It used to use \j which has been deprecated

 This is the entry point of the program

 Count up from zero

 Create a loop for counting up from 0 to FFFF.
 Inside this loop add another loop which which scans the displays 100 times before moving on.
-We use the loop counter variable \j@ to access the value of the outer loops variable.
+We use the loop counter variable \i6+@ to access the value of the outer loops variable.
 We pass that value to command E.

 To run type: